michaelmangelsdorf/Sonne8/README.md

 The high order 4 bits hold a signed 3 bit offset which is added to the ALU result.
 In the assembly language, these mnemonics can be followed by an optional number term, such as IDQ+2, SLA+1 etc. The default ALU operation on reset is "IDQ+0".
 Read ALU results from the F register.

-### U, V, S, P

-Each bit in the U and V registers selects an implementation specific IO device (for example SPI device select etc).
-Writing to P (Parallel) transfers a byte onto the tri-state IO bus.
-Reading from P transfers a byte from the IO-bus.
-Use the OFF signal to tri-state the bus.
-Writing to P also removes the tri-state.

-Writing to the S (Serial) register puts that byte into a shift-register for serialization.
-The CSO signal ("clock serial out") shifts out one bit on the MOSI line.
-Reading from S yields the currently deserialized byte in the shift-register.
-The CSI signal ("clock serial in") shifts in one bit from the MISO line.
-The SCH and SCL signals respectively toggle the serial master clock high or low.

 ## Global and Local regions

 Addresses 128-135 are referred to as G0-G7 (G for global) in the assembler mnemonic for register-memory transfer instructions.